[Linux-aus] [Grants] Grant request: Securing HealthHack's Digital Future

 > information and data.

-> organisers so that communication history is not lost as volunteers
+> so that communication history is not lost as volunteers come and go.

-> our volunteers to keep it up to date with relevant content.
+> volunteers to keep it up to date with relevant content.

 > - start using an online, teams-based password management service.